xinleideng/Front-End-Development/HTML.md

 - Form tag

+ You define forms with the html form tags.
+Forms also have an optional form attribute called action.
+Actions specifies the URL or path that the form should submit the request to.
+When the action attribute is not specified, it submits the request to the same path as the current web page.
+There is also the FORM method, with the FORM method you can specify the HTTP method to use for the HTTP request.
+There are two HTTP methods to submit the form data, GET and POST.
+Remember the GET HTTP method retrieves information from the server.
+The POST HTTP method sends data to the server.
+When a user submits a form, one of these HTTP methods is used.

 From tag to create form and can incorperate with different input tags.
 Here is an example:
 ```html